-This list will give you ideas of referrals Debbie Johnson can provide of reputable professionals in the area that offer products and services for the senior community.
+This list will give you ideas of referrals Debbie Johnson can provide to reputable professionals who offer products and services for the senior community.
 Please browse and read the descriptions.
-If you are interested in finding out more about any of these services, please click the button below.
+If you are interested in finding out more about any of these services, please click the "Find Out More" button.

 There are many donation centers that accept items that are in good condition.
 Most centers will pick up your donations at your home, but you will need to schedule well in advance.
 Donating provides funds for good causes while providing you with a tax write-off.
 You can choose to donate to a center that benefits a cause you support.

 Depending on the amount of furniture and other items you would like to sell, an estate sale may be the best choice.
 An estate sale company will have knowledge of the values of your items and negotiating skills to bring you the most money.
 They typically have a minimum amount of value required in order to agree to conduct a sale on your behalf.
 If you have only a few items of value, sometimes it makes more sense to sell on websites or contact independent dealers who will buy directly from you for an agreed upon price.